 Click to enlarge

 RCA AR-88 receiver .
 The 'D' version of the receiver covered 535 KHz to 32 MHz.
 The RCAF purchased AR88's from RCA under the designator AR-88/GR-17.
 (Courtesy Ray Robinson Communication Museum) SP-600.
 By 1954, all the RCA AR-88's had been replaced by the Hammarlund SP-600 receiver .Coverage: 0.54 MHz to 54 MHz, in six bands.
 SP600's were produced between 1950 and 1972.
 Cost was $985 in 1950.
 (Image courtesy Kurrarjong Radio Museum) Racal RA-17.
 Tuning range is 0.5 to 30 MHz in thirty 1 MHz bands.
 These entered service with the Canadian military in the early 60's.
 (Photo courtesy firstname.lastname@example.org) Rhombics.
-Three wire, or "Curtain" rhombics were found at Whitehorse.
-In RCAF parlance these were called "three bay" rhombics because of the way the three wires were supported on the side masts, one above another.
-The additional conductors used in this antenna broaden its bandwidth..
+Three wire, "Curtain" rhombics were used at Whitehorse.
+In RCAF parlance these were called "three bay" rhombics because of the way the three wires were supported on the side masts - one above another.
+The additional conductors used in this type of antenna broaden its bandwidth..
 Earle Smith recalls the following.
 "Our arrays of rhombics covered from the ENE to WNW in two ranges It is also possible there was an outer semi circle of rhombics, for a different frequency band, but covering the same azimuths".
 Can anyone confirm?
 (Graphic courtesy KB1SG's Rhombic Pages)